xbeat/Machine-Learning/README.md

 The sigmoid activation function is a fundamental component in neural networks and machine learning.
 It maps input values to an output range between 0 and 1, making it useful for binary classification problems and as a smooth, differentiable alternative to step functions.

+## AdaGrad Optimization in Deep Learning with Python

+Introduction to AdaGrad

+AdaGrad (Adaptive Gradient Algorithm) is an optimization algorithm used in deep learning to automatically adapt the learning rate for each parameter.
+It's particularly effective for sparse data and can help accelerate convergence in neural networks.

 ## Solving Multicollinearity with One-Hot Encoding in Python

 Introduction to Multicollinearity